-- The very last reunion between Kouta and Lucy, it's both a Tear Jerker and a Crowning Moment of Heartwarming in both versions.
+- The very last reunion between Kouta and Lucy, it's both a Tear Jerker and a Heartwarming Moment in both versions.

 - Manga: Kouta may be hateful and bitter about what Lucy did, but he's still willing to let her stay with them, on the condition to never kill again.
 When she accepts, he actually hugs her, even Taking the Bullet Kurama shot at her.
 Why?
-Because he still loves her.
+Because he still loves her (or rather, still loves both the innocent girl she used to be and her Nyu persona).
 He might not willing for forgive Lucy because he doesn't want to dishonor his father and younger sister's deaths but he's more willing to endure that hatred just to be with her.
 Because he has faith on her.
 That took some serious guts to come up with such conclusion.

 - Anime: Kouta is still unforgiving, but ends up openly admitting that he loves her, then a tearful Lucy kisses him before leaving.